ZZP12/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

 In social networks, it is often the case that if A is a friend of B and C, then B and C are also likely to be friends with each other.
 In other words, A, B, and C form a **“friendship triangle”**.
 The presence of such triangles is quite common in almost all real-world networks.

 To quantify the presence of such triangles of connected nodes, we can use the **Clustering Coefficient**.
-For a node-i with at least two neighbors, this metric is defined as the fraction of its neighbors’ pairs that are connected.
+For a node-i with at least two neighbors, this metric is defined as __the fraction of its neighbors’ pairs that are connected__.

 Mathematically, suppose that the network is undirected, unweighted, and described by an adjacency matrix A. The clustering coefficient for node-i is defined as: